base/mcm-go/cmd/mcmctl/README.md

 - Accepts EVM addresses in hex format (must have `0x` prefix)
 - Automatically sorts signers in strictly increasing order
 - Validates for duplicates
+- Automatically batches signers in chunks of 10 per transaction (sends multiple transactions if needed)

 **Example:**